 4. Create Small Savings Goals

 Instead of having a large amount of money as your end goal, make a list of smaller savings goals.
 Your first goal can be saving enough for your transportation and accommodations.
-Smaller goals can be for activities you want to do while you’re away, like entrance for a museum or Segway tour of your destination.
+Smaller goals can be for activities you want to do while you’re away, like entrance for a museum or a Segway tour of your destination.
 Setting small goals like this allows you to prioritize what is most important to save for.

 5. Prepay if Possible